fiskaltrust/middleware-demo/CPP/simple/REST/Sign/README.md

 # Intro

-This example sends a echo request to the fiskaltrust.Service via REST.
+This example can send three types of receipt requests to the fiskaltrust.Service via REST.

-An echo request with a custom message is sent to a specified url and CashBox and the response is printed.
+The chosen receipt is sent to a specified url and CashBox and the response is printed.

 This example can be used as a starting point to implement the [fiskaltrust.Interface](https://github.com/fiskaltrust/interface-doc).

-> _**Note:** This example has yet not be tested for Germany._

 # Requirements